danniejamesjr/Earsketch/README.md

 # Earsketch

 A place to consolidate some simple EarSketch demos I made in the event that I will expand upon or revisit them at a later date.

-## Todo:
-- [ ] Watch tutorial course for free on earsketch
-- [ ] Create a song or project within Earsketch
-- [ ] Make Repository
-- [ ] Add some recorded sounds of my own instruments (alto/tenor sax, oboe, English Horn, etc) to use in sketches
-- [ ] Use audio files in Logic (digital audio workstation)
+Earsketch is a great tool for learning code and producing music.
+I will attempt to create a instrumental in Logic Pro X using audio files I create in Earsketch.

 ## Links: